Raffaello da Montelupo

+Angel by Raffaello da Montelupo (1504–1566).
+Used to stand on top of the castel Sant'Angelo (Rome), now in the "Angel Hall".

 Raffaello da Montelupo (born Raffaele Sinibaldi; c.
 1504/1505 – c.
 1566/1567) was a sculptor and architect of the Italian Renaissance, and an apprentice of Michelangelo.
 He was the son of another Italian sculptor, Baccio da Montelupo.
 Both father and son are profiled in Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects.

 Works

 Saint Michael (c.
 1536) for the top of Castel Sant'Angelo, Rome.

 Raffaello was born in Montelupo Fiorentino, near Florence.

 As a young artist in his twenties, he assisted Lorenzetto in Rome with the execution of statues of Elijah and Jonah for the Chigi Chapel in Santa Maria del Popolo (on designs by Raphael).
 He is also attributed a marble relief of the mystical marriage of St. Catherine (c.
 1530), in a chapel at Santa Maria della Consolazione.

 Raffaello then went to Loreto, where the Visitazione and Adorazione dei Magi (c.
 1534) at the Basilica of the Holy House (Chiesa della Casa Santa) are attributed to him (on designs by Andrea Sansovino).

 Shortly thereafter, according to Vasari, Raffaello began work in Florence with Michelangelo, at the Medici Chapel of the Basilica di San Lorenzo, for which he sculpted Saint Damian (c.
 1534).
 Saint Cosmas is also attributed to him, together with Giovanni Angelo Montorsoli, another assistant to Michelangelo.

 He returned to Rome, continuing to work as a sculptor under the direction of Michelangelo.
 There he contributed to work on the tomb of Pope Julius II at San Pietro in Vincoli, and contributed (along with Baccio Bandinelli) to the tomb of Pope Leo X at Santa Maria sopra Minerva.